harris-ippp/harris-ippp.github.io/weather.md

 Are we simply seeing more kids off from school?
 Or more houses unattended while families take vacations?
 Or longer evening hours?
-Monthly crime rates for San Francisco, Phoenix, and Dallas have far less severe winters and exhibit no notable cycles in crime rates.
+Winters in San Francisco, Phoenix, and Dallas are far less severe than Chicago, and they exhibit no notable annual cycles in crime rates.
 By contrast other northern cities like Philadelphia do.
 This provides strong circumstantial evidence that temperature is the relevant factor.